Charlotte-Roemer/bat-road-collision-risks/README.md

 # C:\Users\Username\bat-road-collision-risks ,
 # then you should type setwd( "C:/Users/Username") in R

-# Unzip the tables in a « Tables » folder (./bat-road-collision-risks/Tables)
+# Unzip the tables in a Â«Â TablesÂ Â» folder (./bat-road-collision-risks/Tables)

-# Create an empty « SIM_PREDICT » folder (./bat-road-collision-risks/SIM_PREDICT)
+# Create an empty Â«Â SIM_PREDICTÂ Â» folder (./bat-road-collision-risks/SIM_PREDICT)

 # Start with folder 1_Creation_tables and follow script order (instructions within),
 # or choose the script of your choice, but some scripts may only work when previous scripts are run first